Kunal-Diwakar/Valentine-Special-3/README.md

 # 💖 Valentine Special 💖

-This is a playful and interactive web project where the "No" button moves away when hovered, making it impossible to decline! 💘 Perfect for asking out your crush in a fun and creative way. 😉
+This is a playful and interactive web project showing outstanding animation for saying happy valentines day. 💘 Perfect for asking out your crush in a fun and creative way. 😉

 ## Tech Stack 💻